 There are plenty of other order confirmation email templates available through tools such as Stripo and Squarespace.

-Alternatively, if you use an ecommerce website builder like X-Cart, you can use one of their email tool add-ons to create your own order confirmation email within the tool.
+Alternatively, if you use an ecommerce website builder like X-Cart, you can use one of their email tool add-ons to create your own order confirmation email.

 Order Confirmation Page

 Typically, when a customer places an order, they'll see a confirmation page before they even receive the confirmation email.

 For instance, here's what you'll see when you place an order on Amazon.

 This page is where you're redirected when you click the "Buy" or "Purchase" button and signifies that an email should be on its way.
 An online confirmation page is a temporary notice that tells your customer that their transaction went through correctly.
 If a customer doesn't see this page, he or she will likely assume their transaction didn't work.